weeweetan/asynch_mode_nginx/README.md

 ### QATzip Module Configuration

-This module is developed to accelerate GZIP compression with QAT accelerators through QATzip stream API released in v0.2.6.
+The QATzip module enables hardware-accelerated GZIP compression using QAT accelerators via the QATzip stream API (introduced in v0.2.6).

-**Note:**

-* This mode is only available when using QATzip v1.0.0 or later.
-* This mode relies on gzip module for SW fallback feature.
+**Notes:**

+* Software fallback is provided through the standard gzip module from QAzip v1.0.0 or newer.
-* The qatzip_sw is set to failover by default, do not load QATzip module if you do not want to enable qatzip.
-Or else it would be enabled and set to failover.
+* By default, `qatzip_sw` is set to `failover`.
+To disable QATzip, do not load the QATzip module; otherwise, it will be enabled with failover mode.

 **Directives in the qatzip_module**
 ```bash